 There are several alternatives to Viagra available to men with erectile dysfunction.

-Oral drugs, including Viagra, are frequently the first course of treatment offered to men with erectile dysfunction.
+Oral drugs, including Viagra, are frequently the first course of treatment for men with erectile dysfunction.

 - Vardenafil: Sold under the brand names Levitra and Staxyn, this drug is available in tablet and disintegrating tablet form.
-To be effective, it should be taken an hour before sex.
+To be effective, take vardenafil one hour before sex.
 It can be effective for up to 7 hours.

-- Tadalafil: Sold under the brand names Adcirca and Cialis, tadalafil can be taken 1 to 2 hours before sex.
-These tablets are effective for 36 hours.
+- Tadalafil: Available under the brand names Adcirca and Cialis, take tadalafil between 1 to 2 hours before sex.
+These tablets function for 36 hours.

-- Avanafil: Marketed in the U.S. as Stendra, avanafil tablets can be taken 15 to 30 minutes before sex and last up to 6 hours.
+- Avanafil: Marketed in the U.S. as Stendra, take avanafil tablets 15 to 30 minutes before sex.
+The effects can last up to 6 hours.

 Alternatives to oral medications include:

-- Penile self-injections: Medications such as alprostadil, papaverine, and phentolamine can be injected directly into the side or base of the penis.
+- Penile self-injections: Ceratin medications, such as alprostadil, papaverine, and phentolamine, can be injected directly into the side or base of the penis.
 These can help achieve or maintain an erection for up to 40 minutes.

 - Urethral suppository: Very small alprostadil suppositories can be placed in the penile urethra using a special applicator.
-This stimulates an erection to begin within 10 minutes, which can last for up to 60 minutes.
+This stimulates an erection within 10 minutes that can last for up to 60 minutes.

-- Testosterone replacement: This treatment may be suggested for those whose erectile dysfunction is linked to low levels of testosterone.
-The testosterone hormone can be delivered by a variety of methods including injection, patch, or oral medication.
+- Testosterone replacement: A doctor may suggest this treatment for men whose erectile dysfunction is linked to low levels of testosterone.
+The testosterone hormone can be delivered by a variety of methods, including injection, patch, or oral medication.